 5 star rating for West Caicos Marine National Park by Visit Turks and Caicos Islands

-At over 981 acres (397 hectares), this protected area includes most of the west coast of West Caicos.
 Over a dozen poplar dive sites are found in the West Caicos Marine National Park, including many of the sheerest wall dive sites in the Turks and Caicos.
-It’s common for depths to start at about 45ft (14m) and fall away into the thousands.
-See Providenciales Diving for information on visiting these beautiful reefs.
+The drop-off at these sites are quite impressive, with 45ft (14m) depths falling away into the thousands.
+For information on experiencing these underwater sights and reefs, see

 The beach at Bernard Bay in the West Caicos Marine National Park.

 The west coast of West Caicos experiences some of the clearest ocean water in the Turks and Caicos, and the coastal

 snorkeling in unmatched.
 The setting is unique – low limestone cliffs are interspersed by small coves, the ocean floor of the coves are typically sandy, and beautiful patterns are created by the wave action.

 Elkhorn coral, purple and yellow sea fans, and colorful reef fish thrive along the coast, and due to the adjacent deeper water, it’s possible to see stingrays, eagle rays, nurse sharks and turtles gliding by as well.